tomhepz/MolecularEnergyLevels/README.md

 pip-sync dev-requirements.txt

 # Run as script
-python ./dc-stark.py
+python ./scripts/raw-dc-stark.py

 # ...
 OR open in jupyter
-jupyter lab
+jupyter notebook
-# because of jupytext plugin, can open learning.py as notebook
+# because of jupytext plugin, can open scripts as notebook
+# or % formatted python script

 # To leave python venv environment
 deactivate